ReenigneCA/make_prefab_aar/README.md

 A script for creating AAR files to hold ndk C/C++ libraries in prefabs for Android development

 # 2025 update
-This script no longer works for the protobuf lib because it has moved from autotools to CMake.
-AAR generation using CMake is best done using CMake and gradle but this script remains useful for libraries that still use autotools with a configure script.
-The protobuf lib does not come with scripts to build an AAR I assume the expectation is that protobufs on Android use JVM based languages.
-I may update this script in the future if I want to use the protobuf lib with C/C++ code and the ndk but for now it exists mainly as an example for libraries that use autotools.
+The original script no longer works for libprotobuf as it moved away from autotools.
+An updated cmake verison was created.
+It's a bit messier.
+Realistically Cmake projects hould use Cmake and gradle to create AARs but libprotobuf doesn't do so.
+The updated script will use the current cmake setup for libprotobuf to create a prefab aar containing libprotobuf libprotobuf-lite and libupb in static and dynamic versions (libupb does not have a dynamic version).

 # make_protobuf-aar.py